A review round-up for Strictly Ballroom The Musical at the Piccadilly Theatre, London.

 Written by: Simon Raven

-Tags: Baz Luhrmann, Piccadilly Theatre, review round-up, Strictly Ballroom The Musical, Will Young
+Tags: Baz Luhrmann, Piccadilly Theatre, review round-up, reviews round-up, Strictly Ballroom The Musical, Will Young